valeryburtsev/JS-Algorithms/README.md

-# JS-Algorithms
+## JS-Algorithms

-graph.js
+###  graph.js
-  The script provides a simple linkedlist implementation of a graph.
+The script provides a simple linked list implementation of a graph.
 It has several methods implementing the following algorithms:
-    * Prim's algorithms
-    * Dijkstra's Algorithm
+- Dijkstra's Algorithm
-    * Kruskal's Algorithms
+- Kruskal's Algorithms
+- Prim's Algorithm